 We encourage you to review the following quick guide for how the process works.
-Whether you are a first-time buyer or have experience in the mortgage market, it´s always important to familiarize yourself with the ever evolving process.
-This helps you understand some of the important steps along the way so that you are comfortable and informed.
+Whether you are a first-time buyer or have experience in the mortgage market, it´s always important to familiarize yourself with the ever-evolving process.
+This Home Buying Guide helps you understand some of the essential steps along the way so that you are comfortable and informed.

 Buying a home is a big commitment, so understanding your current and future financial situation should be on the top of your list.
-Shopping for all the possibilities in a home is very exciting but before you do, consider reviewing How to get approved for a mortgage on this website.
-A quick rule of thumb that lenders recommend is to consider a home purchase price that is no more than three to five times your annual household income, in the case that you are putting 20% down with moderate to low other debts.
+Shopping for a home is very exciting, but before you do, consider reviewing How to get approved for a mortgage on this website.

 Being preapproved for a mortgage involves finalizing an application and potentially supplying us with some documents to support the application information.
 At this time, we will run your credit report and discuss with you where you stand in terms of creditworthiness.
 We can determine an accurate price range for you so you can comfortably look for homes without fear that it´s too much or too little house.
 We want you to feel confident and knowledgeable about your search for the perfect home.

 Find the right Real Estate Agent that knows the local market.
-This is someone that can provide you with helpful information on homes and neighborhoods, especially if you are new to the area.
-The real estate agent will be an important partner for you, their knowledge of the home buying process, their negotiation skills and ability to tailor the home search to your requirements can be extremely valuable.
-Real Estate agents are compensated by the seller, so you can feel confident that the agent doesn´t have a money motive when they work with you.
+A realtor that can provide you with helpful information on homes and neighborhoods, especially if you are new to the area.
+The real estate agent will be an essential partner for you, their knowledge of the home buying process, their negotiation skills, and the ability to tailor the home search to your requirements can be extremely valuable.
+The seller compensates Real Estate agents, so you can feel confident that the agent doesn´t have a money motive when they work with you.

-Once you are prequalified, you now enter the FUN stage!
+Once you have been pre-qualified for the mortgage loan, you now enter the FUN stage!
 Find a home.
 Utilize your resources to view and consider the home.
 Negotiate!
 You will work with your real estate agent to work out a fair offer based on the listing price and the value of comparable homes in the same neighborhood.
-Once you and the seller have reached agreement on a price, you´ll both sign the contract, choose a title company, and the house will go into escrow, which is the period of time it takes to complete all of the remaining steps in the home buying process.
+Once you and the seller have reached agreement on a price, you´ll both sign the contract, choose a title company, and the house will go into escrow.

-Time to talk to us about selecting your loan rates, terms and available mortgage options.
-During preapproval we give you a good idea of what numbers will look like, but with a contract we can specify numbers, monthly payments, and specific closing costs.
-We have a wide range of competitively priced loan programs and a reputation for exceptional customer service, both of which serve you the receive loan options that are in your best interest.
-Having one of our experienced and responsive mortgage loan specialists assist you will make the process simpler and stress free.
+Time to talk to us about selecting your loan rates, terms, and available mortgage options.
+During preapproval, we give you a good idea of what numbers will look like, but with a contract, we can specify figures, monthly payments, and specific closing costs.
+We have a wide range of competitively priced loan programs and a reputation for exceptional customer service.
+Having one of our experienced and responsive mortgage loan specialists assist you will make the process more straightforward and stress-free.

 Getting the Home Appraised.
 Our lenders will arrange for an independent estimate of the home´s value.
-The appraiser is a third-party company and is not associated with us or the lender.
-So again, you can rest easy knowing that no one is influencing your home being assessed fairly and accurately.
-Your final available loan amount will be determined on the lesser of the purchase price or home appraisal value.
+The appraiser is a third-party company and is not associated with the lender or us.
+So again, you can rest easy knowing that no one is influencing your home value assessed fairly and accurately.
+Your final available loan amount is on the lesser of the purchase price or home appraisal value.

 Closing the Sale!
-At closing, you will sign the paperwork that is required in order to complete the purchase.
+At closing, you will sign the paperwork required to complete the purchase.
 Purchase loans both close and fund on the same day.
-The sellers will sign their portion of the paperwork and then you will sign and receive your keys.
+The sellers will sign their portion of the paperwork, and then you will sign and receive your keys.